SpaceFozzy/spacefozzy.github.io/_posts/2025-01-09-illustrating-literature.md

 ### Story Consistency

 Unless your story fits entirely within the context window of the language model extracting the scene descriptions, the story must be chunked into pages to be illustrated.
 However, at the time the scene descriptions are extracted, the model is blind to anything beyond the current chunk.
 So, a character who entered the room in a previous chunk, but is not mentioned in the current chunk, would not be captured in the resulting illustration.
-Characters, objects, and settings are often described when they are introduced, but may simply exist by name in most chunks.
+Moreover, characters, objects, and settings are often described when they are introduced, but are probably just referred to in subsequent chunks.
 This can give rise to various continuity errors.

 ![A generated image of a murky landscape with misshapen skulls sunk in it](/assets/img/87.png){: width="640" height="640" }
 _"though the vestiges were mainly skeletal"_